Mars One: Mars suit

-On 12 March 2013, Paragon Space Development Corporation was contracted to develop concepts for life support and the Mars Surface Exploration Spacesuit System, and it included the pressure suit and the Portable Life Support System (PLSS) that could have permitted survival outside the habitat.
+On 12 March 2013, Paragon Space Development Corporation was contracted to develop concepts for life support and the Mars Surface Exploration Spacesuit System, which included the pressure suit and the Portable Life Support System (PLSS) that could have permitted survival outside the habitat.
 The suggested supplier of the suits was ILC Dover.
-The study was stated to be finished late summer 2013; Mars One released the results of this (ECLSS portion only) study to the public in June 2015, but did not fund its research and development.
+The study was to be finished late summer 2013; Mars One released the results of the study (ECLSS portion only) to the public in June 2015, but did not fund its research and development.

 Life support systems

 In 2013, Mars One signed a contract with Paragon Space Development Corporation, for a preliminary life support system concept study based on the International Space Station.
-The idea was criticized because that system, as modern as it is, requires significant maintenance and supplies not available while on Mars.
+The idea was criticized because that system, although modern, requires significant maintenance and supplies not available while on Mars.

 Astronaut selection

 Sign up period

 The application was available from 22 April 2013 to 31 August 2013.
 This first application consisted of applicant's general information, a motivational letter, a résumé and a video.
 More than 200,000 people expressed interest.
 By 9 September 2013, 4,227 applicants had paid their registration fee and submitted public videos in which they made their case for going to Mars.
-The application fee varies from US$5 to US$75 (the amount depending on the relative wealth of the applicant's country).
+The application fee varied from US$5 to US$75 (the amount depending on the relative wealth of the applicant's country).

 Round 1: First selection

 The applicants selected in this round were declared on 30 December 2013.
 A total of 1,058 applicants from 107 countries were selected.
 The gender split was 586 males (55.4%) and 472 females (44.6%).
-Among the people that were selected to move on to round two, 159 have a master's degree, 347 have bachelor's degrees and 29 have Doctor of Medicine (M.D.) degrees.
-The majority of the applicants are under 36 and well educated.
+Among the people that were selected to move on to round two, 159 had a master's degrees, 347 had bachelor's degrees and 29 had Doctor of Medicine (M.D.) degrees.
+The majority of the applicants were under 36 years old and were well educated.